NatalieFrecka/weditor/README.md

 ## Goals
  1. More robust testing around undo/redo.
+ 2. Exchange slideup/down for css transition.
+ 3. Less flakey test for slideup/slidedown transition.
- 2. Remove dependency on jquery browser plugin.
+ 4. Remove dependency on jquery browser plugin.
- 3. Remove dependency on jcaret (would solve #2).
+ 5. Remove dependency on jcaret (would solve #4).
- 4. Make it better.
+ 6. Make it better.
 Always make it better.